 The worms themselves are excellent indicators of a bin that needs to be changed out for fresh bedding and food.
 Not only will reproduction slow, but the actual biomass of each worm will shrink to reflect inadequate conditions for growth and reproduction.

 Thanks to Brian Donaldson for using the term “felted” because I had been struggling with a word to describe it.
 A top layer of vermicompost that has the appearance of black or brown billiards table indicates the bin is ready to be fed, fluffed, or changed altogether.

 What If I Have Several of the Above?

 If you’re seeing at 2-3 of the indicators above, it’s probably time to consider harvesting the worm castings.
 In fact, it’s likely your vermicompost is already past its peak microbial population.

 While simply piling more bedding and food is the easiest way to prolong the tedious task of separating your worms from their castings, it’s a good habit to get some practice using the light method of harvesting or harvest small amounts of castings using a makeshift harvester I designed.

 Another easier option for harvesting is to simply feed one side of the bin, wait a few days, then scoop out the finished vermicompost from the other side.

-But my most recommended method is moving your bin over to the Worm Inn Mega, a pretty nifty product that allows you to harvest your castings from the bottom by simply loosening a drawstring.
-The breathable fabric that makes up the Worm Inn Mega allows for excellent moisture control in all but the driest environments.
+But my most recommended method is moving your bin over to the Urban Worm Bag, a pretty nifty product that allows you to harvest your castings from the bottom by simply opening a zipper.
+The breathable fabric that makes up this worm bin allows for excellent moisture control.
 It’s about as close to a continuous flow digester as you can get without spending thousands of dollars.

 Were there any indicators of mature vermicompost that I missed?
 Let me know in the comments below.
 I’ll update the list as necessary and give you credit!